Aliases for COMP Gene

 Previous GeneCards Identifiers for COMP Gene

 The protein encoded by this gene is a noncollagenous extracellular matrix (ECM) protein.
 It consists of five identical glycoprotein subunits, each with EGF-like and calcium-binding (thrombospondin-like) domains.
 Oligomerization results from formation of a five-stranded coiled coil and disulfides.
 Binding to other ECM proteins such as collagen appears to depend on divalent cations.
 Mutations can cause the osteochondrodysplasias pseudochondroplasia (PSACH) and multiple epiphyseal dysplasia (MED). [provided by RefSeq, Jul 2008]

 GeneCards Summary for COMP Gene

 COMP (Cartilage Oligomeric Matrix Protein) is a Protein Coding gene.
-Diseases associated with COMP include pseudoachondroplasia and epiphyseal dysplasia, multiple 1.
+Diseases associated with COMP include pseudoachondroplasia and epiphyseal dysplasia, multiple, 1.
 Among its related pathways are PI3K-Akt signaling pathway and Focal adhesion.
-GO annotations related to this gene include calcium ion binding and extracellular matrix structural constituent.
+GO annotations related to this gene include calcium ion binding and protease binding.
 An important paralog of this gene is THBS4.

 UniProtKB/Swiss-Prot for COMP Gene